- Should the battlefields be returned to civilian use?

 - Trieste, Trentino, Dalmatia were assigned to Italy

 The brown area is Austria in 1914.
-The red line around the word “Austria” was Austria after St Germain.
+The red line around the word “Austria” on the left was Austria after St Germain.

 Hungary in the Treaty of Trianon of June 1920 lost